lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 certificates and Certificate Revocation Lists (CRLs) at three security
 levels: ML-DSA-44, ML-DSA-65, and ML-DSA-87.

-{{FIPS204}} defines two variants of ML-DSA: a pure and a prehash variant.
+{{FIPS204}} defines two variants of ML-DSA: a pure and a pre-hash variant.
 Only the former is specified in this document.
 See {{sec-disallow-hash}} for the rationale.
-The pure variant of ML-DSA supports the typical prehash flow.
+The pure variant of ML-DSA supports the typical pre-hash flow.
 Refer to
 {{externalmu}} for more details.

 Prior to standardisation, ML-DSA was known as Dilithium.
 ML-DSA and